Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Proofs in Section

 We claim that for $k_0$ satisfying Assumption \ref{assump:k0-smooth} and $\phi$ satisfying Assumption \ref{assump:phi-diff}(i)(iv), when $N$ is sufficiently large with the threshold depending on $(\sM, p, k_0, \phi)$, for any $r \in [0, \tilde{r}_0]$ and any $x \in \sM$, w.p. $\ge 1-2N^{-10}$,

+We denote the good event as $E_3 $.
 Here, the threshold for $N$ and the constant in the big-$O$ notation are uniform for both $r$ and $x$.
 The constant in $O(1)$ depends on $\phi$ only through $c_{\max}$.
 We will apply the claim at $r = r_k$ and the fixed point $x$ as in the theorem.
-When $k_0$ and $\phi$ satisfy \ref{assump:fast}, we denote the good event as $E_3^{(D,1)}$.

-Suppose $N$ is large enough, exceeding both $N_\rho$ and the large-$N$ threshold of the claim \eqref{eq:bound-k1-sum-D}, and we consider under the good event $E_\rho \cap E_3^{(D,1)}$ that happens w.p. $\ge 1-3N^{-10}$.
+Suppose $N$ is large enough, exceeding both $N_\rho$ and the large-$N$ threshold of the claim \eqref{eq:bound-k1-sum-D}, and we consider under the good event $E_\rho \cap E_3 $ that happens w.p. $\ge 1-3N^{-10}$.
 This ensures that \eqref{eq:property-Nrho} holds, and then Lemma \ref{lemma:step1-diff-degree} applies, and the claim \eqref{eq:bound-k1-sum-D}, assumed to be true, also applies at $r = r_k$ and $x$ as in the theorem.
 Together, \eqref{eq:lemma-step1-diff-degree} and \eqref{eq:bound-k1-sum-D} imply that

 Below, we prove the claim \eqref{eq:bound-k1-sum-D}.
 We denote by

 Note that $\{Y_j\}_{j=1}^N$ are i.i.d. random variables.